 Remodeling Magazine’s 2018 Cost vs. Value Report offers statistics that can help you figure out whether certain remodeling projects may be worth it based on where you live.
 On a national level, replacing a garage door can provide a 98.3% return on investment within a year, their numbers show.
-Manufactured stone veneer, on the other hand, brought home values up 97.1% when installed in 2018.
+Manufactured stone veneer, on the other hand, recouped 97.1% of its cost when installed in 2018.

-Of course, there are times when a home upgrade is crucial regardless of whether you intend to sell or need to recoup your costs.
+Of course, there are times when a home upgrade is crucial regardless of whether you intend to sell or need to earn back your investment.
 If you desperately need a new roof to avoid leaks and pricey repairs later on, for example, then that would be a smart way to use home equity, no matter how much value it adds to your home.

 Pros of using home equity for home improvements: